 A toolkit to improve responses to CALD women and children who have experienced family violence

-This toolkit is based on the premise that practitioners will have undertaken training in Identifying and Responding to Family Violence and have an understanding of the Common Risk Assessment Framework (CRAF).
+This toolkit is based on the premise that practitioners will have undertaken training in Identifying and Responding to Family Violence and have an understanding of the MARAM Framework.
 This is critical to ensuring practitioners understand family violence and risk assessment before focusing on CALD women and children’s experience of family violence.

 The information provided is based on the expertise of service providers in the northern metropolitan region.
 As such, this toolkit does not provide a full account of the evidence relating to best practice with CALD communities.
 It should also be noted that this toolkit is not a cultural competency/sensitivity tool.